Topics Map > Academic & Curricular Administration > Program Changes & Development > Academic Programs

 “Topics” courses are types of courses that have a general title (usually, “topics in…”) and a variable subheading determined by the department.
 They serve as broad categories within a particular field, under which a range of more narrow subjects may be taught.
 For example, under the course topic “Women and Society”, the Department of Gender and Women’s Studies has taught such varied topics as “Political Economy and Gender”, “Family and Community Life”, “Gender and Welfare in Global Perspective”, and more.

 Topics courses allow flexibility in the curriculum, so the faculty can experiment with new courses, offer instruction in areas that are not part of the regular course array, take advantage of the expertise offered by visiting professors, or to provide a “holding” place while a course is awaiting approval.
-These are tools to use when departments want to offer courses that don’t appear often enough, or that aren’t broad enough, to justify creating a regular course.
+These are tools to use when departments want occasionally to offer courses that don’t appear often enough, or that aren’t broad enough, to justify creating a regular course.
 In other words, topics courses help the faculty manage curriculum.